We can help you save on tickets, tours, and hotels. If you purchase through some of the links below, we may be compensated. Our editorial guidelines.

 Waterproof Travel Blanket

-Waterproof travel blankets are usually not as cozy as regular travel blankets but they’ll serve an entirely different purpose.
+Waterproof travel blankets are usually not as cozy as regular travel blankets, but they serve an entirely different purpose.
 Not only are they nice to have at the beach, but our grassy areas are often damp from irrigation or dew.
-It’s nice to have one to sit on in our various parks when the kids want to kick a ball around or fly a kite or you’d like to have a picnic.
+It’s nice to have one to sit on in our various parks when the kids want to kick a ball around or fly a kite, or you’d like to have a picnic.

 A good collapsible water bottle that doesn’t leak (I find with these you get what you pay for) is helpful to fill up and take to the beach, on hikes or out for general sightseeing.